بسم الله الرحمن الرحيم

 The Fiqh Council of North America (FCNA) & The Assembly of Muslim Jurists of America (AMJA)

 The number of orphans and abandoned children has grown in recent years.
-There is a great need for Muslim families, especially those living in a more peaceful and affluent environment, to come forward to take care of these children.
-The Qur’an and Sunnah emphasize the care of orphans and promise Allah’s many blessings both in this world and the Hereafter for those who undertake this duty.
-Caring for an orphan and an abandoned child has been both a moral and legal imperative in the Islamic tradition.
-The Fiqh Council of North America (FCNA) and The Assembly of Muslim Jurists of America (AMJA) give the following guidelines for this purpose:
+There is greater need that Muslim families, especially those living in more peaceful and affluent environments, come forward to care for these children.
+The Qur’an and Sunnah emphasize the care of orphans and promise God’s many blessings both in this world and the Hereafter for those who undertake this duty (90.11-16; 93:6; 93:9).

-2. Kafalah: Adoption and kafalah’s primary goal is to provide care for a child who would otherwise be deprived of a family environment.
-Kafalah comes from the Arabic root “kafa-la,” which means “to take care of.”
-In legal terms,kafalah is typically defined as “the commitment to voluntarily take care of the maintenance, education and protection of a minor.
-The Qur’an emphasizes the preservation of a child’s lineage and identity.
-We urge the use of the term guardianship (or Kafalah) for this purpose.
+Kafalah: The primary goal of fosterage, guardianship and kafalah is to provide care for a child who would otherwise be deprived of a family environment.
+Kafalah comes from the Arabic root “ka-fa-la,” (to take care of).
+In legal terms, kafalah is typically defined as “the commitment to voluntarily take care of the maintenance, education and protection of a minor (3:37; 20:40).
+The Qur’an emphasizes the preservation of child’s lineage and identity.
+We urge the use of the term Guardianship (or Kafalah) for this purpose (33:4-5).

-4. Flexibility in Titles: The Islamic law shows flexibility when it comes to calling an elder male or female “father” or “mother” out of respect, as well as, referring to a child as “son” or “daughter” out of love and compassion.
+- Flexibility in Titles: Islamic law shows flexibility when it comes to calling an elder male or female “Father” or “Mother” out of respect, as well as, referring to a child as “Son” or “Daughter” out of love and compassion.
 This ruling might ease the way of communication between all persons involved.

-6. Mahramiyah through Rada’ah: Guardian families can be advised of the possibility of creating “mahramiyah” through breastfeeding (rada’ah).
-If the child is under two years old then it is unanimous that the child can become the mahram of the guardian family, if he/she takes the milk of the guardian woman five times.
-The milk does not necessarily have to come from the guardian “mother” only, but someone in her family like her sister or daughter can also provide five feedings to the child for it to be considered rada’ah.
-The feeding could be through the cup or bottle.
+Mahramiyah through Rada’ah: Guardian families can be advised of the possibility of creating mahramiyah through milk relationship (rada’ah) [4:23].
+If the child is under two years old then it is unanimous that the child can become the mahram of guardian family, if the guardian woman nurses the child five times.
+The milk does not necessarily have to come from the guardian “mother” only but someone in her family like her sister or daughter can also provide five feeding of the child and it will be considered as rada’ah.
+The feeding could also be through a cup or bottle (31:14).

-7. Special Rules of Seniors: Single women can obtain kafalah/guardianship of girls and single males can obtain kafalah/guardian of boys.
-The senior women or al-Qawa’id, (the women of post-menstrual age and they cannot get pregnant or give birth) can be a guardian of orphans and abandoned children.
+- Special Rules of Seniors: Single women can obtain kafala/guardianship of girls and single males can obtain kafala/guardian of boys.
+Senior women or al-Qawa’id (post-menstrual women who cannot get pregnant or give birth) can be a guardian of orphaned and abandoned children.
 The rules of interaction with the other gender are relaxed for them.

-8. Laws of Inheritance: The children under kafalah are not the legal heirs of the kafeel family and they would not inherit from their guardian parents.
-It is, however, permissible according to Islamic law for the guardian to make a special will — one third of their wealth – “unless more is permitted by the sharia-designated heirs” for the children under fafalah.
-The same rule will apply for the wealth of the children for their kafeel parents.
-In Islam, the individual has the right to act as he or she pleases with his/her wealth while alive, within the Shariah guidelines.
+- Laws of Inheritance: Children under kafalah are not the kafeel family’s legal heirs and they would not inherit from their guardian parents.
+However, permissible according to Islamic law, the Guardian can make a special will — one third of their wealth – unless more is accepted by the Sharia-designated heirs for the children under kafalah.
+The same rule will apply for the children’s assets for their parents.
+In Islam, individuals have the right to act as they please with their wealth while alive, but within the Shariah guidelines.

-9. FCNA and AMJA urge Muslim communities to make collective efforts in dealing with the orphaned and abandoned children crisis.
-The Islamic Centers as well as different Islamic organizations should provide the spiritual, emotional, physical and financial assistence necessary for individuals who have the desire to care for orphans but lack the financial resources.
+- FCNA and AMJA urge Muslim communities to make collective efforts in dealing with the orphaned and abandoned children crisis.
+Islamic centers as well as Islamic organizations should provide the spiritual, emotional, physical and financial assistant necessary for individuals who have the desire to care for orphans but they lack the financial resources.